 If you are thinking about using the services of a personal injury solicitor, you will need to take the time and make the effort to choose a lawyer with care.
 There are so many solicitors offering this service who claim they will secure compensation.
 However, going for the first solicitor you lay your eyes on or the cheapest one you can find is a big mistake to make.
 Instead, you need a professional with an impeccable reputation and someone who is willing to work to a No Win, No Fee agreement.
 This is why you need Accident Claims.

 We are one of the leading law firms here in the UK.
-We have helped an unbelievable number of people to secure the compensation they deserve.
+Our team has helped an unbelievable number of people to secure the compensation they deserve.
 We have a great reputation in the industry.
 All you need to do is browse our website to see that this is the case.
 We make the claims process as easy as possible too.
 Simply follow the steps below…

 If you have been injured while on holiday in Spain, no matter the scenario, we can help you to get the compensation you deserve.
 All you need to do is call Accident Claims on 0800 073 8801.
 You will speak to a friendly solicitor, who will happily answer your queries and give you a realistic picture of your case.
 There are other ways you can get in touch with us too.
 As you will see on our homepage, there is a box on the right-hand side whereby you can enter your contact information and we will call you back at the earliest opportunity.
 You can also use the live chat feature to speak to one of our agents.
 Moreover, if you head to our contact page, you will see our email address or you can use the contact fill-in form.